 While the NIS2 Directive aims to strengthen companies’ basic resilience against cyber threats by creating a uniformly high level of security, the Cyber Resilience Act (CRA) seeks to increase the security of digital products in the long term.

 We have already reported on the announcement of the introduction of the CRA.
-In the coming weeks, we’ll be taking another detailed look at the latest developments in a blog post.
+In the coming weeks, we’ll be taking another detailed look at the latest developments in a separate blog post.

 Stay tuned and subscribe to our blog updates.